warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/screenreader.md

 ## Screen reader

 All data that is accessible for sighted users should also be accessible for those using screen readers.
-This can be achieved through either turning the chart into an image with alternative text, adding table alternatives, or adding additional screen reader information to the visual elements.
+This can be achieved by either turning the chart into an image with alternative text, adding table alternatives, or adding additional screen reader information to the visual elements.
 In addition, screen reader users should get the same insights as sighted people.

 ### 1. Use correct heading elements
 ![Red design tag and blue tech tag](/dataviz-tag-design-and-tech.svg)